NureniTijani/Clarity-Care-Mental-Health-Analytics/README.md

 ## 🙏 **Acknowledgements**

-Special thanks to the **Data Analytics Capstone Program** for providing the resources and framework that enabled this meaningful exploration of mental health analytics.
+Special appreciation to the 10Analytics Capstone Program** for providing the resources and framework that enabled this meaningful exploration of mental health analytics.